• Skip to primary navigation

 • More Healthy Smoothie Recipes

-• Green Smoothie With Protein Powder
+• Green Protein Smoothie

 Smoothies have always been one of my go-to breakfasts.
 They are quick, easy and because they are so versatile I almost always have all of the ingredients on hand for some variation of a smoothie.
 This green protein smoothie is definitely one of my favorites.

-Packed with protein, nutrient-rich greens and fiber, this healthy shake is a great grab-and-go breakfast that keeps you feeling full and satisfied much longer than sugary breakfast baked goods and pastries.
+Packed with protein, nutrient rich greens and fiber, this healthy shake is a great grab-and-go breakfast that keeps you feeling full and satisfied much longer than sugary breakfast baked goods and pastries.

 Frozen banana, spinach and protein powder is blended with almond milk to make a vibrant green smoothie, but don't let the funky color discourage you.
 The spinach acts as a natural food dye and makes the smoothie green but you can't taste it.
 However, you still absorb all of the nutritional benefits of spinach, so it's a win-win!